-As far as I can tell -- and oddly, it's been a bit difficult to track down -- today is National Train Day.
+Though the celebration moves around the calendar a bit more than in the past and is therefore a bit difficult to track down (no pun intended), today is National Train Day.
 At least it is here at Elisberg Industries, and that's good enough as a starting point.
-You won't find it on any calendars, but National Train Day (Or as it's also known as around these parts, "Let's Make Chris Dunn's Head Explode Day") is nonetheless still one of the most joyous holidays of the year.
+You won't find it on any calendars, but National Train Day (or as it's been known around these parts in the past as "Let's Make Chris Dunn's Head Explode Day") is nonetheless still one of the most joyous holidays of the year.
+And "in the past" is a very important phrase to keep in mind.
+More on that coming up.
+As well as a new feature at the end.

-For our part here, we celebrate it by posting a list of the greatest train movies.
+For our part here, we celebrate National Train Day on these pages by posting a list of the greatest train movies.
 These are films in which trains are absolutely central to the story.
 Where a train is the driving force of the tale, without which you can’t properly describe the plot.

 (Think of it like the classic and beloved Santa Claus song, "Santa Claus is Coming to Town."
 Santa Claus isn't actually in the song at all.
 He hasn't even shown up yet.
 In most ways, it's about "you" and what you should do -- or better not do.
 But even though there's not a hint of Santa Claus even appearing in the song, without Santa Claus...there's no song.)

-I note here that Throw Momma from the Train has finally moved up a notch and is now on the Honorable Mention list, making it there last year -- in part because it does have the word "Train" in the title and a train sequence so, given the perspective of time, it does at least support that limited standard, and in part as a salve to Mr. Dunn, so that he would be able to get some rest rather than spend another completely feverish week.
+I note here that Throw Momma from the Train finally moved up a notch two years ago and now on the Honorable Mention list -- in part because it does have the word "Train" in the title and a train sequence so, given the perspective of time, it does at least support that limited standard, and in part as a salve to Mr. Dunn, so that he would be able to get some rest rather than spend another completely feverish week, ranting about The Bridge on the River Kwai.

 Around the World in 80 Days